 I've begun to realize that relationships in our lives are strengthened by quality time, conversations, or simple gifts, not by extreme materialistic purchases or competitiveness over possessions.

 Even practicing something as simple as keeping my phone in my purse when I go out with friends or while waiting for various appointments has positively impacted the relationships in my life.
-I've become present in conversations, intentionally aware of my surroundings and usually end up having quality conversations with people I wouldn't normally have talked to.
+I've become present in conversations, intentionally aware of my surroundings, and usually end up having quality conversations with people I wouldn't normally have talked to.

 While there are many more benefits of leading a more simplistic lifestyle, these are the main ones that have affected me deeply.

-It doesn't have to be all or nothing.
+Remember, it doesn't have to be all or nothing.
 I started slowly and am still learning ways I can build on it each day, which is one of the reasons I started this blog.
 Keep an eye out for my next post to take a peek at how I began my journey of living simply!